ATpoint/nf_blank/README.md

 schema.do_alignment = [value:true, type:'logical', mandatory:true, allowed:'']`
 ```

-Note that `allowed` must contain an empty string, otherwise it would lead to a parsing error.
+Note that `allowed` must contain an empty string if left blank, otherwise it would lead to a parsing error.

 ## Validation workflow